 TIME TO COMPLETE: first finished on July 28, 2012, after more than 10 hours of work; then several more hours of alterations and final work was put into this dress in April 2013…yep, a two year project!

 I made a mistake – but small enough to recover – when I was cutting.
-This is something I rarely do.
-I was doing my usual grading between the bust, waist, and hips, while busy talking and thinking when I realized I really only cut the front bodice in my bust size, which is too small for my waist.
+Mistakes are something I rarely do at the cutting stage because I know they waste fabric and can doom a project.
+They are avoided at all cost!
+I was doing my usual grading between the bust, waist, and hips while busy talking and thinking, when I realized I really only cut the front bodice in my bust size, which is too small for my waist.
 Apparently talking and cutting do not intermingle well.
 However, hubby thought of cutting the back with the extra width missing from the front piece.
 This worked out great, but with only 2 yards to work with, this fix had to work…I didn’t have another fold to cut on!

 In the picture below, you can see the belt loops I added this week, made out of some leftover scraps of the border print.
 This fabric’s border design is just so pretty but so subtle it’s almost a shame it so very hard to pick up true reality in our pictures 🙂

 The best part about making this dress was the fact that I didn’t have to do ANY hemming.
 You heard right, I cut the skirt bottom pieces on the selvedge so the edges were already nicely sealed, plus the border print was optimally left untouched.
-I don’t think this occurrence will ever happen again in my sewing.
+I think this occurrence of no need for hemming probably will rarely happen again in my sewing.
 Boohoo!

-In my photo shoot, I decided to go for the then fashion forward 60’s sleek French Twist hairstyle, complete with ribbon and vintage 60’s T-strap shoes.
-This dress IS from ’57, and besides my hairstyle is merely twisting back in a different direction instead of being piled up into a beehive (‘B-52’ as it was nicknamed) hairstyle.
+In my photo shoot, I decided to go for the 1960s sleek French Twist hairstyle, complete with ribbon and vintage 60’s T-strap shoes.
+This dress IS from ’57 (late in the decade), and besides my hairstyle is merely twisting back in a different direction instead of being piled up into a beehive (‘B-52’ as it was nicknamed) hairstyle.
 Just the year before, in 1956, actress Grace Kelly made national headlines with her marriage into Monaco royalty, and the same french twist I did my hair into was popularized by Princess Grace herself right around those same years.

 Below are two pictures for the sake of fun and comparison: One is Betty from the TV series ‘Mad Men” and the other is my own ‘brunette Kelly’ imitation.
 My dress is her favorite perfect pastel colors, at least!

-The funny thing is how I seem to get more looks from others with this ensemble than some of my modern dresses.
+It’s a funny thing how I seem to get more looks from others with this ensemble than some of my modern dresses.
 Everyone I have spoken to recently has said how much they love vintage.
 It’s so great to know that while being in style according to history, we seamstresses can also be in style via 2013!
 The best part is the fact that I saw a button shoulder top at K-Mart about a month later after I finished the dress last year.
-Not that I bought it, but when I see styles in the stores after I have made the same thing, it makes me feel ahead of mass market trends.
+Not that I bought it, but when I see styles in the stores after I have made the same thing, it makes me feel ahead of mass market trends…in vintage.
+Ha!

 Keep up the vintage sewing and go proudly wear what you make!